 Our vision is based on every child flourishing and meets the local need to be an inclusive school where all children will make difference - no matter what their background or circumstances may be.
+Disadvantaged pupils are given every opportunity to bridge any gaps within their learning with tailored support.

 The learning approach of Core Skills, Knowledge and Character suits the needs of our ambitious families.
 High expectations are set by all school leaders and are a key part of our growing reputation.
 These high expectations radiate through the school team and out into our community of pupils and families.

 The school team recognise the importance of celebrating our diverse community and that our pupils and families must have their voices heard.
+The curriculum is designed to enrich the pupils' knowledge and support them to develop a secure sense of the world around them.